Fundraising and Development Privacy Notice

 What decisions can you make about your information?

-From May 2018 data protection legislation gives you a number of rights regarding your information.
+Data protection legislation gives you a number of rights regarding your information.
 Some of these are new whilst others build on your existing rights.
 Your rights are as follows:

-- Rectification: If information is incorrect you can ask us to correct it.
+- Rectification: If information is incorrect, you can ask us to correct it.

 - Access: You can also ask what information we hold about you and be provided with a copy.
 We will also give you extra information, such as why we use this information about you, where it came from and what types of people we have sent it to.